A Piece of Your Soul

-A Piece of Your Soul is the second album by the American blues rock band Storyville, released in 1996.
+A Piece of Your Soul is the second album by the American band Storyville, released in 1996.
 It was chosen as the album of the year at the Austin Music Awards.

 The album peaked at No. 5 on Billboards Blues Albums chart; it remained on the chart for more than half a year.
 Its first single was "Good Day for the Blues", which was a radio hit.
 Storyville promoted the album by opening for the Allman Brothers Band on some West Coast tour dates.

 Production

 The album was produced by David Z. All five bandmembers contributed to the songwriting; fellow Austin musicians, including Doyle Bramhall II, helped as well.
 Reese Wynans played organ on A Piece of Your Soul.
 Compared to the debut, frontman Malford Milligan's work on the album was influenced more by soul music than by the blues.

 Critical reception

 The St. Louis Post-Dispatch called the album "a broad and colorful pallet of soulful laments ('Don't Make Me Cry'), hard-driving rockers ('Bitter Rain'), and bluesy ballads ('Blind Side')."
 The Indianapolis Star wrote: "A little blues, a little country, a little R&B, a little gospel ...
 Storyville handles all the elements masterfully."